mdadams/clang_libraries_companion/README.md

   - Ubuntu 22.04 with application programs built using each of:
     - Clang
     - GCC
-  - MacOS 12 with application programs built using Clang
+  - Ubuntu 20.04 with application programs built using each of:
+    - Clang
+    - GCC

 Prerequisites to Building the Software
 --------------------------------------